aeternity/aepp-sdk-docs/Sophia.md

 > https://httpie.org/
 > https://stedolan.github.io/jq/

-You can compile the Sophia source code with the compiler built in the aeternity epoch node.
+You can compile the Sofia source code with the compiler built in the aeternity epoch node.

 Make sure you have access to a running epoch node.
 Follow the instructions in the following link to get your personal node up and running.